datacarpentry/wrangling-genomics/lessons/00-readQC.md

 ## Use web server to view the results
 ### Put the data where the web server can see it
---placeholder more helpful words here--
+placeholder more helpful words here
 ```
 sudo cp SRR447649_1_fastqc* /var/www/html
 cd /var/www/html